-Can U.S. doctors and pharmacies send or transfer prescriptions to Canada?
+Can U.S. doctors and pharmacies send or transfer prescriptions to Canadian pharmacies?

 U.S. Prescription Transfer Regulations

-Based on various state regulations within the U.S. — although U.S. pharmacies are permitted to transfer prescriptions, including refills, for non-controlled drugs under certain circumstances—transferring prescriptions to foreign pharmacies may not be permitted.
+Regulations vary from state to state.
+U.S. pharmacies are permitted to transfer prescriptions, including refills, for non-controlled drugs under most circumstances, however, transferring prescriptions to foreign pharmacies may not be permitted for various reasons.

-Finally, even though many states have not explicitly banned transferring U.S. prescriptions to non-U.S. pharmacies, pharmacists may be reluctant to do so because in most cases it remains technically illegal under U.S. federal law to import medication for personal use.
+Even though many states have not explicitly banned transferring U.S. prescriptions to non-U.S. pharmacies, pharmacists may be reluctant to do so due to corporate rules or professional discretion.
+In most cases it remains technically illegal under U.S. federal law to import medication for personal use from other countries, however, enforcement is rare for quantities that don’t exceed a 90-day supply.

-Interestingly, Texas pharmacists are expressly permitted to fill prescriptions written by Canadian or Mexican Practitioners for non-controlled substances; however, pharmacies are only permitted to transfer authorized refills for those prescription between Texan pharmacies.
+Interestingly, Texas pharmacists are expressly permitted to fill prescriptions written by Canadian or Mexican practitioners for non-controlled substances; however, pharmacies are only permitted to transfer authorized refills for those prescriptions between Texan pharmacies.

 More about Texas Pharmacy Laws